stephenramm/clearvision/README.md

 This project is very much Work In Progress.
 The files "Revised Proposal" and "ClearVision_issues" contain a list of stuff to be done, there is some project management to be done here!

 N.B.
-The markdown documents contain graphiv pictures; you can view these in Visy=ualStudio Code using the "Graphvix Markdown Preview" extension.
+The markdown documents contain graphiv pictures; you can view these in Visual Studio Code using the "Graphvix Markdown Preview" extension.